 When we spring clean, it is common for us to use various household cleaning products to serve as a helping hand in making our beloved house or condominium sparkly clean and free from stains, molds, and pests.
 However, there are some stains and grime that are so hard to remove it’s like they cling to the walls and tiles for their life.

-Sometimes wiping and scrubbing might not be enough, naturally we use some household cleaning products for some added cleaning power.
-But sometimes, even the 'best cleaners' (as their advertisements claim) stand no chance against these hard-to-remove stains and molds.
+Sometimes wiping and scrubbing might not be enough and even the ‘best cleaners’ (as their advertisements claim) stand no chance against these hard-to-remove stains and molds.

 How about mixing every cleaning product you can find in your closet and create the ultimate cleaning weapon to get rid of the persistent stains and molds?
 You may think that is a genius idea but hold on Mr. Rocket Scientist!
 Mixing random cleaning products may trigger a chemical reaction that can produce toxic fumes which are detrimental to your health.
 Before you start pouring and mixing stuff, it is important to know which products go well along with one another and which don’t at all.